Sheiks Canyon | Grand Gulch

 • Artifacts: If you happen to come across sherds (broken pottery) or lithics (flakes of stone tools), leave them where you see them.
 Once they are moved or removed, a piece of the past is forever lost.

-Walk the old road 0.3 miles to where it end.
+Walk the old road 0.3 miles to where it ends.
 From the end of the old road, follow the social/cow trail as it follows the south (left) side of the drainage.
 In 5 minutes, it crosses over to the right to avoid a dryfall.
-Yellow House ruin is at the bottom of this dryfall, and can't be missed from the trail.
+The Yellow House Ruin is at the bottom of this dryfall and can't be missed from the trail.
 It is a good ruin, complete with grass lashings.

 Once through the boulders, the canyon levels out with a good spring.
-Green Mask ruin is easily visible here on the right, a few minutes up from Grand Gulch. (about 2 hours to here.)
-If your struggling to find the Green Mask, look up!
+Green Mask Ruin is easily visible here on the right, a few minutes up from Grand Gulch. (about 2 hours to here.)
+If you're struggling to find the Green Mask, look up!
 It is high on the east side, near the spring with a large panel.
+There is a lot to see at the site.
+I've visited in the morning and afternoons and prefer midday/afternoon light.

 Maps